-- Section 10(1)(a): where there is a finding of guilt, but the charge is dismissed without recording a conviction
+Section 10(1)(a): where there is a finding of guilt, but the charge is dismissed without recording a conviction

-- Section 10(1)(b): where there is a finding of guilt, but the person is discharged under a conditional release order in accordance with section 9(2) of the Crimes (Sentencing Procedure) Act 1999
+Section 10(1)(b): where there is a finding of guilt, but the person is discharged under a conditional release order in accordance with section 9(2) of the Crimes (Sentencing Procedure) Act 1999

-- Section 10(1)(c): where there is a finding of guilt, but the person is discharged, without recording a conviction, on the condition that the person enter into an agreement to participate in an intervention program
+Section 10(1)(c): where there is a finding of guilt, but the person is discharged, without recording a conviction, on the condition that the person enter into an agreement to participate in an intervention program

-If a person is sentenced to a conditional release order without conviction, or received an order under section 10(1)(c) the offence will remain on the individual’s criminal record until the order has been successfully complied with.
-For example, if you receive a 10 month conditional release order, the offence will remain on your record for the duration of that 10 months.
+Your criminal record lists the convictions recorded against you and any non-conviction orders that are still in force.
+If you are sentenced to a Conditional Release Order without conviction, or receive an order under section 10(1)(b), the offence will remain on your criminal record until the order has been successfully complied with.
+For example, if you receive a 10-month conditional release order, the offence will remain on your criminal record for the duration of those 10 months.

 As a formal conviction has not been entered it may be that in certain circumstances you are not required to disclose the offence when asked to do so for employment or travel purposes.
 This will depend on the nature of the question and the specific disclosure requirements.
 You should seek legal advice before deciding whether or not to disclose previous offences.

 In NSW, we have a regime of which involves many convictions becoming ‘spent’.